Richard Rogers (serial killer): Legal proceedings

-Rogers's trial began on October 26, 2005.
-Rogers was offered a plea deal during jury selection, which stated that if he pleaded guilty to manslaughter in both cases, he would receive two 32-year-sentences with the possibility of parole after fifteen years.
-Additionally, if he pleaded guilty to third degree murder in the death of Peter Anderson, he would receive a total of ten to twenty years in prison.
-Rogers said he would take it into consideration but declined the deal.
+Rogers' trial began on October 26, 2005.
+Rogers was offered a plea deal during jury selection, which stated that if he pleaded guilty to manslaughter in both cases, he would receive two 32-year-sentences with the possibility of parole after 15 years.
+Additionally, if he pleaded guilty to third degree murder in the death of Peter Anderson, he would receive a total of 10 to 20 years in prison.
+Rogers said he would take it into consideration, but he ultimately declined the deal.

-Several witnesses including those who discovered the remains of the victims, detectives who investigated the case, and fingerprint comparison analysts testified at the trial.
-However, Richard Rogers himself did not testify and remained quiet throughout his legal proceedings.
+Several witnesses, including those who discovered the remains of the victims, detectives who investigated the case, and fingerprint comparison analysts testified at the trial.
+However, Rogers himself did not testify and remained quiet throughout his legal proceedings.
 Although Rogers was never charged in the killings of Peter Anderson and Michael Sakara, their cases were allowed to be discussed at the trial due to their similarities with the other murders.
 However, the killings of Frederic Spencer and John Pierro, and the 1988 assault, were not allowed to be mentioned.

-In November 2005, the jury, after deliberating for three hours and 45 minutes, found Richard Rogers guilty on all charges.
+In November 2005, the jury, after deliberating for three hours and 45 minutes, found Rogers guilty on all charges.
 Rogers reportedly showed no reaction to the verdict and continued staring at the front of the court room.
 Rogers is currently serving two consecutive life sentences for the two murders at New Jersey State Prison in Trenton, New Jersey.